 Patient Testimonials Create Authentic Credibility

-Trust in direct primary care doesn’t come from advertising claims or brand recognition.
-It comes from patients who’ve experienced genuine access to their physician and are willing to tell others about it.
+Trust in a direct care practice doesn’t come from advertising claims or brand recognition.
+It comes from patients who’ve experienced genuine access to their physician and a strong patient experience and are willing to tell others about it.
 Satisfied members become your most effective marketing force because they speak from real experience, not marketing materials.
-The most successful DPC practices systematize how they capture and share these stories rather than leaving referrals to chance.
+The most successful DPC practices systematize how they capture and share these stories as part of effective marketing strategies and broader marketing efforts rather than leaving referrals to chance.

 The specificity matters enormously: instead of generic praise like “excellent care,” capture stories about same-day appointment access when a member’s child had an ear infection, or how your physician spent 45 minutes developing a medication plan instead of the rushed 10-minute visits they experienced elsewhere.
 According to BrightLocal’s consumer review research, consumers rely heavily on online reviews before choosing a healthcare provider, and recent reviews from the past two weeks influence decisions most strongly.
 This means you need a steady stream of new patient testimonials rather than relying on older ones.